 Money Market: The market in which short-term debt instruments (bills, commercial paper, banker's acceptances, etc.) are issued and traded.

-Net Asset Value (NAV) per share: For purposes of the Clark County Pool, the NAV per share is determined by valuing the portfolio at market value.
+Net Asset Value (NAV) Per Share: For purposes of the Clark County Pool, the NAV per share is determined by valuing the portfolio at market value.
 The market value of the Portfolio’s securities less associated liabilities (assets less liabilities) is then divided by the total number of shares outstanding.
 This method results in a fluctuating NAV that may be equal to, greater than or less than $1.00.

 Offer: The price asked by a seller of securities.
 (When you are buying securities, you ask for an offer.)
 See Asked and Bid.

-Open Market Operations: Purchases and sales of government and certain other securities in the open market by the New York Federal Reserve Bank as directed by the FOMC in order to influence the volume of money and credit in the economy.
-Purchases inject reserves into the bank system and stimulate growth of money and credit; sales have the opposite effect.
-Open market operations are the Federal Reserve's most important and most flexible monetary policy tool.

-Passive Investment Strategy: If the governing body does not wish to allocate resources or encourage the staff to seek optimizing adjustments, a buy-and-hold investment strategy would be utilized.
-This method may not optimize total return and could involve a sacrifice of yield.

 Portfolio: Collection of securities held by an investor.